shipshapecode/website-nuxt/content/blog/posts/2021-11-09-cypress-and-flaky-tests.md

 cy.get('[data-cy=input-box]', { timeout: 5000 }).should('not.have.value');
 ```

 `The example above displays three cypress.get() commands with individual timeout specifications for each.
-Since Cypress sets timeouts in milliseconds, Cypress would wait 10 seconds, 7 seconds, and 5 second before looking for each associated element and executing the subsequent commands and assertions, respectively.`
+Since Cypress sets timeouts in milliseconds, Cypress would wait 10 seconds, 7 seconds, and 5 second before looking for each associated element and executing the subsequent commands and assertions in this example, respectively.`

 Developers may also choose to enable test retries in their global configurations.
 This will prompt Cypress to retry failed tests as many times as the developer specifies.